Studio

 Principal

-Romie Kind founded The Life Robotic in 2017 after a decade directing interactive health and biotech exhibitions at The Tech Interactive.
-Earlier work was in microfluidic and stem-cell research at UC Berkeley, MIT, and UCLA.
+Romie Kind founded The Life Robotic in 2017, after directing interactive health and biotech exhibitions at The Tech Interactive from 2013 to 2017.
+Earlier work was in microfluidic and stem-cell bioengineering research at MIT and UCLA.
 Older institutional credits appear under Romie Littrell.
 Recent work uses Romie Kind.

 For Romie's clinical and research practice, see romiekind.com.